-Dedicated Freight Information System (DFIS): DFCCIL's in-house developed IT enabled platform, Dedicated Freight Information System (DFIS), is used for close monitoring of operations over DFC network.
-This application closely interacts with IT systems of IR such as Freight Operation Information System, (FOIS), Control Office Application (COA) and Train Management System (TMS).

-- SAP Implementation: SAP, a world class ERP system, has been selected to map most of the business processes of the Company into an integrated and reliable system.
+- Dedicated Freight Information System (DFIS): DFCCIL's in-house developed IT enabled platform, Dedicated Freight Information System (DFIS), is used for close monitoring of operations over DFC network.
+This application closely interacts with IT systems of IR such as Freight Operation Information System, (FOIS), Control Office Application (COA) and Train Management System (TMS). - SAP Implementation: SAP, a world class ERP system, has been selected to map most of the business processes of the Company into an integrated and reliable system.
 The application is hosted on a Tier-III data centre which maintains availability of 99.5% uptime.
-The Company has successfully implemented the following modules: - o HR Module - o Finance Module - o Material Management Module - o Project System - In-house Application Development and Enhancement - Application Development: Various applications like Electrical Asset Management System, Project Progress Dashboard, e-Nischay, and Land Management System have been developed internally by the IT department to facilitate digital governance. - Enhancements: NIC applications such as e-Office modules and NIC e-mail have been successfully implemented at the Company and forms the backbone of the organisation's filing and documentation processes.
-Since the launch of e-office version 7 in 2021, the Company is the second organisation after the Railway Board in the Ministry of Railways and the 5th PSU to adopt the same. - E-office and NIC Module: NIC applications such as e-Office modules and NIC e-mail have been successfully implemented at the Company and forms the backbone of the organisation's filing and documentation processes.
-Since the launch of e-office version 7 in 2021, the Company is the second organisation after the Railway Board in the Ministry of Railways and the 5th PSU to adopt the same. - Cyber Security - Cyber Audit of IT Network: The IT Network of the Company has been audited for the first time.
-The Audit was conducted by a CERT-IN empanelled agency.
-The agency besides conducting audit of network and end-point discovery, also conducted vulnerability assessment and penetration testing. - Cyber Security Awareness Month: The month of October 2021 was celebrated as the Cyber Security Awareness month.
-Several awareness lectures were conducted for enhancing the cyber awareness among officials.
+The Company has successfully implemented the following modules: - o HR Module - o Finance Module - o Material Management Module - o Project System - In-house Application Development and Enhancement - O Application Development: Various applications like Electrical Asset Management System, Project Progress Dashboard, e-Nischay, and Land Management System have been developed internally by the IT department to facilitate digital governance. - E-office and NIC Module: NIC applications such as e-Office modules and NIC e-mail have been successfully implemented at the Company and forms the backbone of the organisation's filing and documentation processes.
+Since the launch of e-office version 7 in 2021, the Company is the second organisation after the Railway Board in the Ministry of Railways and the 5th PSU to adopt the same.